 When running Netflix’s recently released sitcoms through this new metric, do they skyrocket up the charts?
 Hardly.
 The Crew was the 34th biggest debut.
 Using VPAH, it only climbs to 30th.
 For Country Comfort, it was the 38th highest debut of season 1s using viewership per day.
 Moving to VPAH, it only climbed to…38th!

 Because Netflix binge releases their series, they don’t benefit as much from VPAH.
 When it comes to performance in the binge, the biggest driver is still “series completion”.
 If shows aren’t good, it doesn’t matter if you can binge them because folks just stop watching after one or two episodes.

 Is there an example of a series that has bucked this trend?
 That really benefits from “viewership per adjusted hour”?

 According to the data, WandaVision ranked in total viewership at 25th and 28th in viewership per day.
-But then it leaps 3rd place in “viewership per adjusted hour”.
+But then it leapt third place in “viewership per adjusted hour”.
 The only conclusion is that lots of folks were binging a small number of episodes.
 I could make the same point by looking at Bridgeton, what seems to be clearly Netflix’s most popular scripted season 1 since March of 2020.
-It too stays high no matter how you slice the data because frankly EVERYONE was watching it.
+It too stays high no matter how you slice the data because, frankly, EVERYONE was watching it.